skyfe79/KeyboardEditText/README.md

 # KeyboardEditText

-KeyboardEditText provides keyboard's show and hide event listener for you.
+KeyboardEditText provides keyboard's shown and hidden event listener for you.
 You can catch the event and process something whatever you want to.

 ![](art/running.gif)